 - 1. Never use, possess, or distribute narcotics, hallucinogens, mind or body altering drugs, controlled substances or dangerous drugs except as expressly permitted by law. - 2.
 Never consume, possess, distribute or be under the influence of alcoholic beverages in violation of Wisconsin State Law or College policy. - 3.
-Never misuse fire and fire emergency equipment such as, alarms, extinguisher, hoses, etc. - 4.
-Never possess or use firearms, explosives, dangerous weapons or other articles/substances potentially injurious to persons or property.
+Never misuse fire and fire emergency equipment such as, alarms, emergency phones or call buttons, extinguisher, hoses, etc. - 4.
+Never possess or use firearms, explosives, dangerous weapons or other articles/substances potentially injurious to persons or property. - 5.
+Never use smoking/tobacco on Bellin College property, and adhere to such policies of clinical agencies.

-Students NOT in compliance with these responsibilities are subject to disciplinary action including: disciplinary probation, contract, suspension and/or termination.
+Students NOT in compliance with these responsibilities are subject to disciplinary action including: disciplinary probation, suspension and/or termination.
 An immediate suspension may result when the student's behavior threatens the health or safety of others.
 This suspension will be in effect until the incident has been investigated by the President's Cabinet and results in the student's return to good standing, probation or dismissal.